tsunami416604/azure-docs.hu-hu/articles/event-hubs/event-hubs-tutorial-visualize-anomalies.md

 # Create the resource group to be used
 #   for all resources for this tutorial.
-New-AzureRmResourceGroup -Name $resourceGroup -Location $location
+New-AzResourceGroup -Name $resourceGroup -Location $location

 # The Event Hubs namespace name must be globally unique, so add a random number to the end.
 $eventHubNamespace = "contosoEHNamespace$(Get-Random)"